OAuth Integrations Security

 Response

-• The credential exchange only returns an OAuth access token.
-Connect never exposes refresh tokens externally.
+The credential exchange only returns an OAuth access token.
+Sensitive credentials are never returned in the response.

 Publisher trust model